ssa2973/OnblickAutomationDocs/docs/setting-up.md

 # Setting Up the Environment

 ## **Cloning the Repository**

+---

-Clone the repository (if you have access to it) and navigate to the project's directory.
-You can clone it in two ways, one using the `git clone` command and the `Visual Studio` interface.
+To start working on the project, you need to clone the repository.
+You can do this using either the `git clone` command or the `Visual Studio` interface.

 === "Using Visual Studio"
 	1. Open Visual Studio.